 A look over her shoulder undoes Elaine, one foot catching a rut in the sloping earth.
 She trips and tumbles to the ground, landing hard on her tailbone.
 In the end, it’s her poor footing that helps her follow Scarlet’s shouted direction.
 Even as she’s grunting from the impact of sitting down painfully onto the ground, Elaine sees the other woman soaring above her with a wild battlecry.

 Scarlet launches herself into the nearest troll, balances her body on its wide chest by hugging tight with her thighs.
 She drives both knives directly into the creature’s face, deep into the eye sockets, and then rides the slumping troll as it falls backwards to the ground.
 Rolls forward over it, yanking free her blades as she does so, springs to her feet as she completes the roll and crashes into the next troll, her blades sinking deep into the creature’s chest.

-The troll roars in agony and staggers a moment before falling.
+The troll roars in agony and staggers, limbs flailing, before falling.

 Blood spurts as Scarlet yanks her blades free.
 She’s turning to attack the next troll when she sees the heavy club from yet another coming towards her at the last instant.
 She twists her body to dodge the strike, but it makes solid contact with her right side, sending her sprawling to the ground.
 Her knives, jarred from her grip, clatter away.

 She ends up at the feet of a different troll.
 This one, carrying no weapon, instead reaches down and scoops up the dazed woman.
 Scarlet tries to break its grip by pounding her fists against the creature’s arms and kicking at its chest.
 Annoyed more than hurt, it lifts her higher and then hurls her aside.
 Her body crashes against the moss-covered side of a boulder, and she slumps to ground, groaning.